 6. I can compensate the weaker subject by doing well in my stronger one

-This is a question a major section of JEE aspirants face!
+This is a question a major section of JEE aspirants faces!
 The subject you like and the subject you hate may change but there is always a subject you love studying or you perform better compared to the others.
-Now what should be done?
-Should you leave the tough subject (One you like or understand less) and focus on the interest subject?
-Would it give same results?
+Now, what should be done?
+Should you leave the tough subject (One you like or understand less) and focus on the interesting subject?
+Would it give the same results?
 The answer is NO. You might be able to compensate some part of the weak subject by scoring well in your strength subject but it won’t get the best rank possible for you.
-We all have habit of ignoring our weaknesses and focus on the strengths.
+We all have a habit of ignoring our weaknesses and focus on our strengths.
 It’s not just you, it’s all of us.
 We do it because it’s hard to work on weaknesses and mistakes.
-You have to take lot of pain to improve on the weaknesses.
+You have to take a lot of pain to improve on your weaknesses.
 Give some extra time to the subject you face more difficulty in understanding.
 Consult and take proper guidance from the faculty at your school/coaching/tuition.
 They will be able to guide you on the pattern and ways you should follow or books you should refer to.
 Board preparations are for Muggers.
 I will study for JEE and will crack it.

 7. Boards exams will be automatically covered by preparing for competitive exams.

 Boards are for students who are good at mugging up.
-JEE Aspirants do think that if they are preparing for an exam of stature of JEE they can easily score very well in Board examinations.
-It’s true if you give proper efforts for JEE preparations, board will not be a difficult task.
-BUT Vice versa also holds true that students preparing for boards full heartedly can crack JEE too!
-This is a common belief that JEE is for the meritorious students who deal in concepts, analysis and applications whereas board deals with theory and textual content, not on concepts and applications.
+JEE Aspirants do think that if they are preparing for an exam of the stature of JEE they can easily score very well in Board examinations.
+It’s true if you give proper effort to JEE preparations, the board will not be a difficult task.
+BUT Vice versa also holds true that students preparing for boards full-heartedly can crack JEE too!
+This is a common belief that JEE is for the meritorious students who deal in concepts, analysis, and applications whereas the board deals with the theory and textual content, not on concepts and applications.
 Basically, 2 are completely different.
 On one hand, JEE is an objective type test and Board examinations are purely subjective.
-But the course is nearly same.
+But the course is nearly the same.
 Often JEE aspirants are seen ignoring the board preparation thinking that it’s for the students who are good at mugging up theory.
 It’s not completely true.
 But now with the recent pattern of JEE (Both Main and Advanced) board performance is a compulsory parameter.
 So you must ensure you have good performance in both JEE and Board examinations.

 8. I need many books and difficult concepts to crack IITJEE

-I am very well informed and can attend all the counselling perfectly on my own and I am clear about which college and branches I would prefer!
+I am very well informed and can attend all the counseling perfectly on my own and I am clear about which college and branches I would prefer!
 It’s very important that after all the hard work and performance in multiple examinations, we choose the best possible college and branch as per performance and interest.
-It is evident statistically that 1 out of every 4 student choose a wrong college because of wrong or lack of information!
-To attend multiple counselling and all counselling have similar time frames it is very essential to keep proper tracking and information of the same.
-This will ensure you don’t end up taking a wrong decision.
-You should also consult education experts, career counselors and alumni of various colleges you are targeting to understand the ground reality and comparative analysis properly.
+It is evident statistically that 1 out of every 4 students chooses the wrong college because of wrong or lack of information!
+To attend multiple counseling and all counseling have similar time frames it is very essential to keep proper tracking and information of the same.
+This will ensure you don’t end up making the wrong decision.
+You should also consult education experts, career counselors, and alumni of various colleges you are targeting to understand the ground reality and comparative analysis properly.

 10. Life will be smooth after cracking IITJEE

 Are you also among the students who think once you get into some IIT life would be awesome always?
 Do you think that you will have the best opportunities waiting for you after you graduate?
 After 4 years, companies would be desperate to hire you?
-Yes, IIT gives you an edge over others but to certain limit.
+Yes, IIT gives you an edge over others but to a certain limit.
 Not all IITians do the best and not all who do the best are IITians.
-It’s your efforts, hard work and constant intention to improve, learn and grow which gets you best opportunities.
-The tag of IIT will give you advantage in terms of better learning opportunities, better laboratories, better peer group, good faculty and a reputation in the external world.
-But it all will add value only when you put your efforts during graduation as well.
+It’s your efforts, hard work, and constant intention to improve, learn and grow which get you the best opportunities.
+The tag of IIT will give you an advantage in terms of better learning opportunities, better laboratories, better peer groups, good faculty, and a reputation in the external world.
+But it all will add value only when you put in your efforts during graduation as well.
 After 4 years, your JEE rank, whether Rank 1 or Rank 2000 would hardly matter.
-Don’t live in the dilemma that clearing IIT means life will have all what you need after it and no more efforts need to put in from your end.
-There is no substitute to hard work.
-This is not to demotivate you but to give you a clear picture that whatever you aspire to achieve, you need to put in best efforts.
-And for the moment, the target it to Crack JEE!
+Don’t live in the dilemma that clearing IIT means life will have all that you need after it and no more efforts need to be put in from your end.
+There is no substitute for hard work.
+This is not to demotivate you but to give you a clear picture that whatever you aspire to achieve, you need to put in your best efforts.
+And for the moment, the target is to Crack JEE!

 11. IITJEE is the ultimate goal

-Most of the engineering aspirants believe that IIT is the only place where their future is bright and secure.
+Most engineering aspirants believe that IIT is the only place where their future is bright and secure.
 Many students pressurize to commit suicide as they were unable to crack IIT.
-Definitely IITs are the best engineering institutes across country.
-But there are no of other institutes that offers quality education in the field of engineering like NITs and other government and private institutes with the good placement record.
+Definitely, IITs are the best engineering institutes across the country.
+But there are no other institutes that offer quality education in the field of engineering like NITs and other government and private institutes with good placement record.